 ollama list

-ps — Show which models are currently loaded and running in memory.
+ps shows which models are currently loaded and running in memory.
+In simple words, list shows the disk and ps shows the memory.

 ollama ps